 *Article Contains Surgical Photos*

-The location of the navicular and accessory bone are marked with a pen in image
+The location of the navicular and accessory bone are marked with a pen, as shown in the image.

 The combination of a lower arch and this extra bone can lead to worsening pain especially during cleated sports or dance which does not adequately support the foot.